 This also applies to bus tickets, stamp them in the machine on the bus as soon as you get on.
 Although inspectors on the busses are not as conspicuous as they are on trains, they do exist and they do issue fines, both to locals and tourists.

 Another useful tip is about your precious vacation time.
 Lines are usually long and depending on the time of year you go, it can be hot standing in line to get into a museum.
 This is one reason for organizing your trip is so important.

-Our last of the useful tips is keeping your documents safe and backed-up.
+Our last useful tip is to keep your documents safe and backed up.
 This might be the most important tip of all.
-We always take photos of our travel documents (passport, visas, driver’s license, birth certificates, insurance (health and travel), and keep them on each of our smartphones.
-I also make a Word document (then convert to a PDF) and list all of the emergency phone numbers of places (cities) we will be traveling.
-For example, if we are going to be in Florence, the US Embassy, the local police and other important phone numbers and their addresses.
+We always take photos of our travel documents (passports, visas, driver’s licenses, birth certificates, insurance (and health and travel), and keep them on each of our smartphones.
+I also make a Word document (then convert it to a PDF) and list all of the emergency phone numbers of places (cities) we will be traveling.
+For example, if we are going to be in Florence, the US Embassy, the local police, and other important phone numbers and their addresses.
 We also upload these JPEG or PDF copies to the cloud.
 Since we travel with our laptops, I put all of these documents on a thumb drive too.

 When we are walking around town, I carry both our physical passports.
 We also carry a copy of each other’s passports, just in case.